 HOW TO BUILD A SIMPLE CUCUMBER SUPPORT FOR YOUR GARDEN

-Cucumber is a climbing crop, and just like other vine crops it requires a support for it to develop and produce fruits efficiently.
+Cucumber is a climbing plant with tendrils and vines that pull it upward, and just like other vine crops it requires a plant support for it to develop and produce fruits efficiently.
 Using a cucumber support increases yield by allowing the crop grow upwards where the leaves are exposed to light.

-While increased yield is the optimum benefit of using a cucumber support, it also improves overall fruit quality.
-Cucumber support keeps the field tidy, allowing you to save space as well.
+While increased yield is the optimum benefit of using a support trellis for cucumbers, it also improves overall fruit quality.
+Cucumber plant support keeps the field tidy, allowing you to save space as well.

 Finally, use of cucumber support reduces fruit curvature.
 Cucumber fruits developing on a support most often do not encounter obstructions like they do on the ground.
 Therefore, fruits harvested are straight and big.

 BUILDING A SIMPLE CUCUMBER SUPPORT